Award Overview

 Eligibility to Apply

-• To be eligible for a postdoctoral award, applicants must be engaged in full-time research at an Ontario university at the time of taking up the award (i.e., September 1, 2025), and must have completed all requirements for the doctoral degree by May 31, 2025 and normally no earlier than January 31, 2022.
+- To be eligible for a postdoctoral award, applicants must be engaged in full-time research at an Ontario university at the time of taking up the award (i.e., September 1, 2026), and must have completed all requirements for the doctoral degree by May 31, 2026 and normally no earlier than January 31, 2023.
 In cases where an applicant completed all requirements for a doctoral degree before this date, an explanation (e.g., childrearing responsibilities) must accompany the application for the delay in application.
+Additionally, a postdoctoral award winner will not be eligible to apply again as a new postdoctoral applicant.

 “The Ontario Women’s Health Scholars Award is funded by the Ontario Ministry of Health and Ministry of Long-Term Care”